Divine193/access6.0projects/WEEK2/README.md

  - 6   RETAIL SALES      307642 non-null  float64
  - 7   RETAIL TRANSFERS  307645 non-null  float64
  - 8   WAREHOUSE SALES   307645 non-null  float64
 - what is the item type with the highest total sales?
 Liquor has the highest total sales, it also had the highest volume of sales

+# Assignment for Week 2 Session 4

+## Assignment Objective
+- Clean the dataset and prepare it for Exploratory Data Analysis

+## Data Cleaning Deliverables
+### Handling Missing Values
+- I filled the missing item in the ITEM TYPE column with 'WINE' which is the correct item that should be there according the item description column
+- I filled the missing values under RETAIL SALES column with the mode
+- I filled the missing values under the SUPPLIER column with the word 'UNKNOWN'
+### Checking For Duplicates
+- There were no duplicate rows in this dataset
+### Feature Engineering
+- I created two new columns- DATE column and a TOTAL SALES COLUMN
+### Saving The Dataset
+- I saved my new and cleaned dataset as Cleaned_Sales_Data.csv